caseif/JAM/README.md

 breaking changes without prior notice.

 ## Introduction
-SRGX is a format for compact and straightforward storage of deobfuscation mappings for Java programmings.
-It is based off the popular SRG format, extending it to resolve multiple shortcomings.
+SRGX is a format for compact and straightforward storage of deobfuscation mappings for Java programs.
+It is based off of the popular SRG format, extending it to resolve multiple shortcomings.

 It should be noted that it is not designed to be backward-compatible with the original SRG specification.